gusshmelo/gusshmelo/README.md

 ### I’m currently working on 💼
 my portfolio <br>
-A blog related a product, design and development <br>
+A blog related to product, design and development <br>
-A blog related a games <br>
+A blog related to games <br>

 ### How to find me 🔗